Funerary complex of Sultan Barquq: History

-Al-Zahir Barquq is notable as the first "Burji" Mamluk sultan of Cairo.
-He was a Circassian slave purchased by Yalbugha al-Umari, a Mamluk emir who ruled Cairo on behalf of Sultan Sha'ban.
+Al-Zahir Barquq was the first Burji Mamluk sultan of Cairo.
+He was a Circassian slave purchased by Yalbugha al-Umari, a mamluk emir who ruled Cairo on behalf of Sultan Sha'ban.
 Like many other mamluks of the time, he was trained in the Circassian military barracks located in the citadel.
 Under Yalbugha, Barquq gained considerable influence in the state, and he subsequently became a key player in the period of chaos and internal conflict following the violent deaths of first Yalbugha and then Sultan Sha'ban.
 Eventually, Barquq gained enough support to depose Sultan Hajj, a son of Sha'ban who was still a child, and take the throne for himself in 1382.
 Following his ascension, he mainly recruited Mamluks of Circassian origin to his regime, and it was this group which dominated the Sultanate until its eventual fall to the Ottomans.
 Since they lived and trained mostly in Cairo's Citadel, they were referred to as the "Burji" Mamluks, meaning Mamluks "of the tower".

 Despite the regime change, Barquq's construction shows architectural and artistic continuity with preceding Mamluk buildings.
 His complex shows important similarities in form and layout with the earlier and much larger religious complex of Sultan Hassan, though the components have been shifted around to suit the different setting.
 Barquq built his complex in one of Cairo's most prestigious locations, Bayn al-Qasrayn, named after the previous Fatimid royal palaces which occupied the site (and which were progressively replaced by religious buildings and mausoleums of Ayyubid and Mamluk sultans).
 His building is right next to the Madrasa of Al-Nasir Muhammad and the funerary complex of Sultan Qalawun (both important Mamluk sultans of the past), forming a long continuous line of imposing religious complexes along this street in the heart of Cairo.

 View of Barquq's complex in the environment of al-Mu'izz street.

 Furthermore, being part of Bayn al-Qasrayn (along al-Mu'izz street), the mosque is embedded in the fabric of Egyptian society and the daily life of Egyptian citizens.
 One of its lesser known purposes is as a shelter for evicted families in the 1970s.
 The street the mosque is located on has inspired many works of art and literature most famously the novel "Bayn al-Qasrayn" or palace walk by Naguib Mahfouz.
 The film which was inspired by the novel, also includes many images of the mosque in its background.